 There is heaps to see and do in the Otways and along the Great Ocean Road.
-Barramunga Cabins locates you in a beautiful rainforest setting that is an easy drive to all of the best inland and coastal attractions.
+Barramunga Cabins locates you in a beautiful rainforest-setting that is an easy drive to all of the best inland and coastal attractions.

 Many customers find themselves unable to leave the cabins.
-They are clean, comfortable and cosy!
+They are clean, comfy and so cosy!
 If it’s a wintry Otways’ day, sit in with the fire and a cup of tea, listen to the radio, watch TV or a DVD, play board-games or enjoy the chatter of Kookaburras, King Parrots, Rosellas, Magpies and Satin Bower birds!
 If it’s sunny take a picnic rug outside, kick a ball around and have a BBQ.
 Perhaps you’ll hear the eerie call of a Wedgetail Eagle gliding over, or a Koala growling nearby.
-Go for a short walk along the Tramway Track and Heinz’s Highway which edge the property: you can get up close to beautiful gums and ferns, you’ll see a tree stump left from the old growth loggers and you may see wallabies and echidnas!
+Go for a short walk along the Tramway Track and Heinz’s Highway which encircle the property: you can get up close to beautiful gums and ferns, you’ll see a tree stump left from the old growth loggers and you may see wallabies and echidnas!
 At night you can have a campfire outside and perhaps wander down to Roadknight Rd to see if there are any glow worms!

 Stevenson’s Falls are beautiful.
 It’s a 5 minute drive from the cabins to the falls’ campsite and carpark.
 From there, it’s an easy twenty minute walk to the falls, and you can drive closer if need be.
 If you’re a keen walker, it’s a very pleasant walk through forest from the cabins along the road to the falls: it’s about 4km each way, but don’t forget that it’s up hill all the way back!
 Though set in Tasmania, these falls and the Otways featured in the film ‘Van Dieman’s Land’.
 The crew stayed at Barramunga Cabins while they filmed!